planbstudio/hopecanwin/green-party-counter-media-prompt.md

 **A free toolkit for Green Party supporters, built by supporters.**

-**What this is:** A single prompt you can paste into any Claude conversation (free or Pro at [claude.ai](https://claude.ai)) to generate a full daily counter-media briefing.
+**What this is:** A single prompt you can paste into any AI assistant with web search — [Claude](https://claude.ai), [ChatGPT](https://chatgpt.com), [Gemini](https://gemini.google.com), [Copilot](https://copilot.microsoft.com), or [Perplexity](https://perplexity.ai) — to generate a full daily counter-media briefing.
 No special tools, no automation, no technical knowledge — just copy, paste, and run.

 **How to use it:**
 1. Copy the entire prompt below (everything inside the bordered block).
-2. Open a new conversation at [claude.ai](https://claude.ai).
+2. Open a new conversation with any AI assistant that has web search.
 3. Paste it in and press Enter.
-4. Claude will search for hostile coverage and build your briefing.
+4. The AI will search for hostile coverage and build your briefing.
 5. If you want to focus on a local candidate or specific issue, edit the `[LOCAL FOCUS]` section before pasting.

 ---